 Michael Bryden, Rolls-Royce Bespoke Designer, commented: “The Wraith Luggage Collection consists of six pieces, each carefully considered to reflect the unparalleled design aesthetics of Rolls-Royce motor cars.
 The latest technologies and materials are blended with traditional crafts and techniques, leading to an elegantly executed and thoroughly contemporary luggage collection, designed exclusively for Wraith, the ultimate gentleman’s gran turismo.”

-The garment carrier is specially designed to hold either a tuxedo and shirt (natch) or a lady’s gown, and there’s a small leather loop set into the fabric which can hold a tie or a scarf.
+The garment carrier which is produced from this franchise for these types of products, is specially designed to hold either a tuxedo and shirt (natch) or a lady’s gown, and there’s a small leather loop set into the fabric which can hold a tie or a scarf.

 Torsten Müller-Ötvös, Chief Executive Officer Rolls-Royce Motor Cars, added: “Michael Bryden’s creation of this Bespoke Luggage collection demonstrates our designers’ commitment to Sir Henry Royce’s manifesto, “Take the best that exists, and make it better.
 When it does not exist, design it”.
 Not satisfied with creating a contemporary luggage collection with all the hallmarks of true luxury, the design team have gone one step further, in creating a Bespoke collection that not only speaks of contemporary elegance, but also serves to be a pleasure to use.”